vocdoni/docs/docs/architecture/smart-contracts/process.md

   - Tells the Vochain to stop processing votes temporarily.
 The process might be resumed in the future.
   - Only when `INTERRUPTIBLE` is set, or after creation if `AUTO_START` is not set
 - `RESULTS` (4)
-  - Set by the Oracle as soon as the results of a process have become available
+  - Set by the Oracle from the Results contract as soon as the tally of a process has become available

 ### Transparent upgrades